pinecat/azure-ad-graph-expo/readme.md

 ### About
 This is a simple JavaScript library designed to be used with [Expo](https://expo.io).
 This utilizes Expo's AuthSession to authenticate via Microsoft Azure AD.
 It follows Microsoft's Azure authentication flow to first login the user, then acquire a token, and then use that token to query the Microsoft Graph API /me endpoint to get user data.

-### Azure Endpoints & Expo
+### Azure Endpoints
 This library now uses the Azure v2 endpoints!
 If you must use the v1 endpoints, please use version 1.1.2.
-Also, version 1 of this library was originally intended for use with Expo v35.
-This version works with Expo v37, the latest version of Expo to date.

 ### Installing
 You can install this library via `npm` or `yarn` like so: